 Furthermore, flexibility is also a way of keeping your call center scripts natural.
 It’s important to provide proper guidance to your agents so that they can represent your business in the appropriate way.
 However, unexpected situations will always occur, and your agents may have to redirect a conversation or give spontaneous answers to your customers.
 So, give your agents some space to improvise if they have to, as it will probably help them create a more natural and friendlier customer conversation.

 Once you have built your call center script by following the steps above, it’s time to test it.
 Rule number one: never skip call center script rehearsals.

 You may think you have the perfect call center script, but how do you know it works, if you haven’t tested it yet?
 (I assume you don’t want to test it on your customers…).
 Time to start rehearsing call center scripts together with your agents.
 By doing this, they receive additional training, while you can detect mistakes in the script.
 It’s a win-win situation.

 6. Never stop analyzing and optimizing for better results

-So, you finally finished building your call center script.
-However, the job isn’t over.
-Once your agents start to use it, it’s essential that you continue to keep an eye on them.
+Once your agents start to use your call center script, it’s essential that you continue to keep an eye on them.
 Look at the data that has been collected to see if the script is effective enough.
 Analyzing performance metrics, such as call duration, will also help you measure the effectiveness of the script.
 And don’t forget to gather feedback from your agents: as it is they who are directly on the phone to your customers, they will also be able to share valuable information with you.